tigerlily/faceb/README.md

 # FaceB

-FaceB is a Facebook client Library aim to be more modular than Facebooker.
-You can use it only for the Facebook API client or if you use Rails you can have a lot of stuff helping you to develop your Facebook application.
+FaceB is a Facebook Library which aims to be more modular than Facebooker.
+You can use it only for the Facebook API client or if you use Rails you can have a lot of stuff helping you to develop your Facebook application (controller, helper methods).

-## Why i should use FaceB instead of Facebooker ?

-Firstable, FaceB is inspired by Facebooker and MiniFB.
-The goal of FaceB is to have the best of both of world.
-The ease to call the API without any configuration file (MiniFB) and the Rails integration (Facebooker).

-Besides, unlike Facebooker, FaceB try to keep his documentation complete and up to date.

-So to resume FaceB is :

-- Rails 3 compliant
-- really Modular
-- well documented
-- well tested
-- easy to test

-## Installation using RubyGems
+## Installation

     $ [sudo] gem install faceb

-## Installation from source

-    $ git clone git://github.com/tigerlily/faceb.git
-    $ bundle install

 ## Getting started

-### Facebook API interaction
+### Facebook API client

 FaceB is modular so you can use it just as a tool for interact with Facebook API.
 You are free to use this syntax :

+    require 'faceb'
     FaceB.call('api-key', 'secret-key', 'method.name', :param1 => 'value1')

 Or if you call more than once API methods, you can create a persistent session like that :

+    require 'faceb'
     FaceB.new('api-key', 'secret-key')
     FaceB.current_session.call('method.name1', :param1 => 'value1')
     FaceB.current_session.call('method.name2', :param1 => 'value1')

 ### Rails integration

+For now FaceB works only with Rails 3.
+A version compatible with Rails 2.3.x is in progress.

 First thing to do is to add FaceB as dependency of your new project, add this line to your `Gemfile` :